-{ To examine the applicability of the current techniques to experimental measurements, the flow around a flat plate at a constant angle of attack $\alpha = 0^{\rm o}$ with $Re = 20,000$ passing through a large-amplitude transverse jet at gust ratio $G = 1.5$, made available by Towne et al.~\cite{towne2023database}, is considered.
+To examine the applicability of the current techniques to experimental measurements, the flow around a flat plate at a constant angle of attack $\alpha = 0^{\rm \circ}$ with $Re = 20,000$ passing through a large-amplitude transverse jet at gust ratio $G = 1.5$, made available by Towne et al.~\cite{towne2023database}, is considered.
 Details on the data curation and experimental setups are referred to Biler et al.~\cite{biler2021experimental} and Andreu-Angulo et al.~\cite{andreu2020effect}.
-Here, we consider the spanwise vorticity $\bm{\omega} _z (\bm x,t)$ as a given state.
-For this case, we also employ a convolutional neural network-based autoencoder without the causality term~\cite{fukagata2025compressing}.
-This comparison is intended to distinguish the effects of denoising and causal mode decomposition, as an autoencoder composed solely of regression loss can remove noise and extract coherent structures through the compression process, as shown in figure~\ref{fig4}($a$).
-The difference in reconstruction between the regular autoencoder and the current method derives from introducing a mutual information term and target variable input, exhibiting how the inferred causality works in the present data-driven modal analysis. }
+Here, we consider the spanwise vorticity field $\bm{\omega} _z (\bm x,t)$ as a given state.
+For this case, we also employ a convolutional neural network-based autoencoder without the {information-theoretic term}~\cite{fukagata2025compressing}.
+This comparison is intended to distinguish the effects of denoising and {removal of redundant components}, as an autoencoder composed solely of regression loss can remove noise and extract coherent structures through the compression process, as shown in figure~\ref{fig4}($a$).
+The difference in reconstruction between the regular autoencoder and the current method derives from introducing a mutual information term and target variable input, exhibiting how the inferred {mutual information} works in the present data-driven modal analysis.